matthew-bull/matthew-bull.github.io/about.md

 ## What can I bring to the University of Kent?

-This role is advertised as being part of a UX virtual team.
+The role of UX Developer is advertised as being part of a UX virtual team.
 I would be able to bring a **bridge between user-centred design and frontend development skills**.

 I am able to understand design with a developer's brain, while viewing development with a designer's eye.